KMichaylov/web-crawler-demo/README.md

 └── WebCrawlerDemoApplication.java → Class for starting Spring Boot application

 ## Running the Project
 Below the steps for building and running the project are shown.
+It is important that Maven and Java 22 SDK is installed on your computer.

 ### Building Project
 ```bash